 We know you want to take your favorite gold bracelet and diamond earrings to your summer vacation.
 However, wearing these pieces to the beach may not be the smartest decision.
 Wearing gold and precious gemstones to the beach can cause serious damage to your jewelry because of the sand and sea salt.

 Most precious stones are porous, which means they can absorb the salt from the air and the sea.
+You certainly wouldn’t want to damage your striking emerald round-cut ring in the water.

-This can result in your stone rotting or falling off.
+It can result in your stone rotting or falling off.
 Wearing rings and earrings near water bodies is a huge risk, especially if you plan on taking a dip in the cold water.
 Your fingers tend to shrink in cold water that can result in your rings slipping off without even realizing it.
 Your safest bet is to keep your expensive jewelry at home if you plan on going near water, especially if you’re going to be near chlorine.

 The chlorine present in pools is highly corrosive to most metals, and prolonged exposure can result in discoloration of your jewelry pieces.
 If you really want to accessorize, we recommend wearing sturdy platinum pieces or lower-karat gold to prevent any damage.